oskiegarcia/aws-eks-demo/README.md

 ## 1. AWS Environment setup
  - AWS user/roles setup
  - Cloud9 setup
-   * Why Cloud9?, it has aws cli, golang, git
+   * Why Cloud9?
+It has aws cli, golang, git, and other softwares pre-installed
    * create workspace
-   * create an IAM role (eksworkshop-admin, assig AdministratorAcccess) for your workspace
+   * create an IAM role (eksworkshop-admin, assign AdministratorAcccess) for your workspace
    * attach the IAM role for your workspace
       ** find EC2 of cloud9
  - install kubernetes tools: kubectl